nikhilshinde57/executor-framework-usecase-study/README.md

     Java(TM) SE Runtime Environment (build 1.8.0_202-b08)
     Java HotSpot(TM) 64-Bit Server VM (build 25.202-b08, mixed mode)
 ```
-The min heap size is 2 GB and max heap size is 4 GB.
+On local machine(PC) the min heap size is 2 GB and max heap size is 4 GB as shown in above output.
 So if we go with these default configuration and when the consumer application load the more data beyond 4 GB will get the **java.lang.OutOfMemoryError: Java heap space** error.
 Based on application requirement(How much memory it require) we need to set(Tune) those Xms and Xmx values.
 Those we can set using below command:
 ```